goalgorilla/drupal_social/readme.md

 Checkout this repository for a Composer template: [goalgorilla/social_template](https://github.com/goalgorilla/social_template).

 # Contribute #
 Contribute to Open Social?
-Checkout our [Contribution to Open Social](https://github.com/goalgorilla/drupal_social/wiki/Contributing-to-Open-Social) section on out github wiki
+Checkout [Contribution to Open Social](https://www.drupal.org/docs/drupal-distributions/open-social/contribute-to-open-social) section on Drupal.org Documentation Guide.

 Do you want to join us in this effort?
 We are welcoming your [feedback](http://goalgorilla.github.io/drupal_social/prototype.html), (development) time and/or financial support.
 For feedback, questions or suggestions you can use [Drupal.org](https://www.drupal.org/project/social).